reekamaharaj/learningGo/README.md

 Underscore _ : Blank identifier.
 Anonymous placeholder.
 May be used like any other identifier in a declaration, but it does not introduce a binding.
 Can ignore values, import for side effects, or silence compiler

+- From JS to Go article: "only got functions and structs that map to functions"

+## 25 Keywords in Go

+### Declaration
+- const
+- var
+- func
+- type
+- import
+- package

+### Composite types
+- chan: define a channerl
+- interface: specify method set, list of methods for a type
+- map: unordered kv pair collection
+- struct: collection of fields

+### Control flow
+- break
+- case
+- continue
+- default
+- else
+- fallthrough: use in case of switch statement, the next case is entered
+- for
+- goto: jump to labeled statement without condition
+- if
+- range: iterate over items. (like a map or an array)
+- return
+- select: lets a goroutine to wait during the simultaneous communication operations
+- switch

+### Function modifier
+- defer: defer the execution of a function until the surrounding function executes
+- go: triggers goroutine, managed by goland-runtime

 ## Additional notes for written programs
 For findIan
 - [ ] What about symbols and numbers?
 Should test for that...